edouardparis/edouardparis.github.io/content/blog/how-I-sign-lntop-binary.md

 [`lntop`](https://github.com/edouardparis/lntop) a few years ago, I receive sometimes notifications from people asking for help or new features and new release tags.
-Because of `lntop` is native to the terminal, it was added to the [RaspiBolt](https://github.com/raspibolt/raspibolt/) guide as a little optional tool for the cli-lover node operator.
-RaspiBolt developers [asked](https://github.com/edouardparis/lntop/issues/49) me about binaries release especially for ARM64 for their raspberry pi users and I felt happily obliged to answer to their request.
+Because `lntop` is native to the terminal, it was added to the [RaspiBolt](https://github.com/raspibolt/raspibolt/) guide as a little optional tool for the cli-lover node operator.
+RaspiBolt developers [asked](https://github.com/edouardparis/lntop/issues/49) me about binaries release especially for ARM64 for their raspberry pi users and I felt happily obliged to answer their request.

 But, releasing binary is introducing a sort of responsibility from me toward the people who will download it.
 Releasing code only is